Monogram 1/48 F-84F 'stores configuration study model'

 The most commonly used practice weapon carrier was the AF/B37K or B37K that could load four small practice bombs.
 I still do not know what it was called exactly in the RNLAF.
 AF/B37K is the USAF designation, I've read it was called R-3 or 'LABS rack' within the RNLAF, and in the Luftwaffe it was called Mk 25.

-The practice bombs are from the Daco F-104 set, and I modified the 'slick' ones with a tube around the fins.
-Practice bombs were orange during the early life the Streak, and probably blue during the later years.
-I compromised and made the slicks orange, and the high-drags blue.
+The Mk 76 practice bombs are from the Daco F-104 set, modified with a tube around the fins.
+Practice bombs were orange during the most of the life of the Streak, and possibly blue during the last years.

 A practice weapon seen less frequently was the Mark 15 Mod 4 practice bomb of 100 lbs weight.
 I read it was called the 'Blue Bird', but I'm not 100% sure it's correct since I cannot find that name anywhere.
 Maybe it was 'Blue Boy' ?
 Besides the Mark 15 Mod 4, the largely similar M38 was probably also used, I believe, but I haven't built that yet.
 My impression is that these practice bombs were used to simulate napalm bombs, using the skip bombing technique.